Are you planning your next vacation getaway?

 For watersports, unless you want to bring your equipment, I recommend just renting them at your local tour operator or gear shop.
 Things are very convenient nowadays, and you can pretty much pick up your equipment.
 This will help you travel light.

-Other items worth mentioning: GPS (Google Maps App installed on your mobile phone), Sunglasses, Watch, Camera, Local guidebook.
+Other items worth mentioning: GPS (Google Maps App installed on your mobile phone), Sunglasses, Watch, Camera, and Local guidebook.

 If you do want to take your own gear along with you, visit scubalist.pro today to find the gear that’s right for you.